k2view-academy/K2View-Academy/articles/15_web_services/09_swagger.md

    <img src="/articles/15_web_services/images/Web-Service-Swagger-1.png" alt="drawing"/>

-   Once the link to the Swagger will be invoked, it is possible to focus on a given version of the invoked URL path, by adding /v1 to the URL as shown below
+   Once the link to the Swagger will be invoked, it is possible to focus on a given version of the invoked URL path, by adding for exmaple /v1 to the URL as shown below

    <img src="/articles/15_web_services/images/Web-Service-Swagger-1-1.png" alt="drawing"/>